readysetmark/WealthPulse/Readme.md

 - [x] Make ":convert" a report option

 Net Worth Report
-- [ ] Provide "real value" and "basis value" lines
+- [x] Provide "real value" and "basis value" lines

 Documentation
-- [ ] Use of commodities within file
+- [x] Use of commodities within file
-- [ ] Configuration file
+- [x] Configuration file
-	- [ ] Scraping Google Finance for prices
+	- [x] Scraping Google Finance for prices

 ### Third Milestone

-Selloff
-- [ ] Will need to write this function

 Register Report
+- [ ] Handle Multiple commodities
 	- [ ] Prototype... what should it look like?

+Outstanding Payees
+- [ ] Handle multiple commodities?

+Selloff
+- [ ] Will need to write this function for selling commodities

+Someday/Maybe/Improvements
+--------------------------

+Tooling
+- [ ] Add a real logger
+- [ ] FAKE build scripts
+- [ ] Setup CI (TravisCI?)

 Types
 - [ ] Include a list of account levels field on Posting?
+	- How am I actually using Account & AccountLineage in the app?
 	- Also change Account to a Subaccount list and Subaccount = String
-- [ ] Symbol.Quoted or Symbol.Format = Quoted|Unquoted?
-- [ ] Review all types
+- [ ] Review all types for consistency

-Tooling
-- [ ] FAKE build scripts
-- [ ] Setup CI (TravisCI?)
-- [ ] Add a real logger

-Someday/Maybe/Improvements
---------------------------

 Nav
 - [ ] Configurable nav list